CurtisVermeeren/BigInt-Go-Implementation/README.md

 # Go BigInt

-A BigInt implementation written in Go.
+A BigInt implementation written in Go as practice.
 BigInt values are stored as strings in this implementation.
 A boolean flag called negative is used to indicate if a value is positive or negative.

-### Methods

-`newBigInt(v string)` This method creates a new BigInt object from a string of numbers.
-It will error check that the v string is a valid input.
+To create a new BigInt use `NewBigInt(v string)` this method creates a new BigInt object from a string of numbers.
+It will check that the v string is a valid input.
+Create values with a string like `"1234054"` to mark a new value as negative prepend a dash `"-5009054"`, This will set `BigInt.negative` to true.

+### Methods called on BigInt b

+These methods are called on a BigInt object called b in this example.
+The value of b is altered depending on the operation.

 `ToString()` Return a string of the BigInt with a minus sign appended for negative values.